MicrosoftDocs/bot-docs/articles/v4sdk/skill-pva.md

 ms.reviewer: micchow
 ms.topic: reference
 ms.service: azure-ai-bot-service
-ms.date: 11/02/2021
+ms.date: 08/08/2024
 monikerRange: 'azure-bot-service-4.0'
 ms.custom:
   - evergreen
 ---

-# Implement a skill for use in Power Virtual Agents
+# Implement a skill for use in Copilot Studio

 [!INCLUDE [applies-to-v4](../includes/applies-to-v4-current.md)]

 A skill is a bot that can be used by another bot.
 In this way you can create a single user-facing bot and extend it with one or more skills.
 You can learn more about skills in general in [Skills Overview](skills-conceptual.md), and how to build them in [Implement a skill](skill-implement-skill.md).
 Alternatively, the Virtual Assistant templates contain a set of [pre-built skills](bot-builder-skills-overview.md) you can customize and deploy instead of building one from scratch.

-If you expect that your skill will be consumed from a [Power Virtual Agents](https://powerva.microsoft.com/#/) bot, there are some additional restrictions placed on your skill you'll need to account for.
+If you expect that your skill will be consumed from a [Copilot Studio](https://powerva.microsoft.com/#/) bot, there are some additional restrictions placed on your skill you'll need to account for.

 ## Manifest restrictions

-Power Virtual Agents places restrictions on what you may declare in your [skill manifest](./skills-write-manifest.md).
+Copilot Studio places restrictions on what you may declare in your [skill manifest](./skills-write-manifest.md).

 - You may declare only 100 or fewer actions.
 - Each action is limited to 25 or fewer inputs or outputs.